Minimum Credit Score

 - Minimum credit score: 620 FICO or Vantage score

 - Minimum credit history: Will accept clients with insufficient credit history to generate a credit score

 - Maximum debt-to-income ratio: Not provided

-While Upstart’s website doesn’t get into too much detail about the debt-to-income ratio or minimum credit history requirements, we do know that the company does check how much debt you have in relation to the income you receive.
+While Upstart’s website doesn’t get into too much detail about the debt-to-income ratio or minimum credit history requirements, we do know that the company checks how much debt you have in relation to the income you receive.

-You must not have any bankruptcies or public records on your report in order to qualify for a loan.
-You also can’t have any accounts currently in collections or delinquent.
-You must have fewer than six inquiries on your credit report in the last six months not including inquiries related to student loans, vehicle loans or mortgages.
-You must also not be residing in West Virginia.
+In order to qualify for a loan, you must not have any accounts currently in collections or delinquent, or any bankruptcies or public records on your report.
+You must also have fewer than six inquiries on your credit report in the last six months, not including inquiries related to student loans, vehicle loans or mortgages.
+You cannot reside in West Virginia or Iowa.